-Isn’t it interesting to know what someone would do when they are in a particular situation or how they would handle it?
-In this game, you give the audience a scenario and ask them how they would deal with it.
+Isn’t it interesting to know what someone would do in a particular situation or how they would handle it?
+In this game, you give the audience a scenario and ask how they would deal with it.

 Say, for example, you are having a fun night with your friends and family.
 You could ask questions like, “what would you do if you could be invisible to the human eye?” and see how they handle the given situation.

-If you’ve got remote players, this one is a great interactive Zoom game.
+If you’ve got remote players, this is a tremendous interactive Zoom game.

 This is a perfect game for anyone with an opinion.
-It’s a great way to start a conversation on the topic of your presentation before you dive into the meat of it.
+It’s a great way to start a conversation on your presentation’s topic before diving into the meat of it.